imixs/imixs-cloud/doc/SETUP.md

 ** Note: ** If you change the network configuration you need to remove and already existing swarmpit service and its volume!

-### portainer.io
+### Portainer.io

-[protainer.io](https://portainer.io/)  provides a detailed overview of Docker-Swarm cluster and allows you to manage containers, images, networks and volumes.
+[protainer.io](https://portainer.io/) is an alternative to Swarmpit and offers more features.
+The UI provides a detailed overview of Docker-Swarm cluster and allows you to manage containers, images, networks and volumes.
 This works also for the cluster worker nods as portainer starts agents on each worker.

-It can be started as a service on the manager node.
+Portainer can be started as a service on the manager node.
 The configuration is defined by docker-compose.yml located in the folder 'portainer/'

 To start the service on the manager node: